Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Related Work

-\textbf{Gradient Variance}.
-Large gradient variance has been shown to lead to sub-optimal convergence in stochastic gradient methods~\citep{roux2012stochastic,johnson2013accelerating}.
-Approaches to control gradient variance include adaptive optimization techniques that aim to decouple the effect of gradient direction and gradient magnitude by normalizing by a history of previous gradient magnitudes~\citep{zeiler2012adadelta,adam}.
-In this work, we identify a phenomenon that leads to large gradient variance in hypernetwork training and present a method that to mitigate it.
+\textbf{Adaptive Optimization}.
+High gradient variance can be detrimental to model convergence in stochastic gradient methods~\citep{johnson2013accelerating,roux2012stochastic}.
+Solutions to mitigate gradient variance encompass adaptive optimization techniques, which aim to decouple the effect of gradient direction and gradient magnitude by normalizing by a history of previous gradient magnitudes~\citep{adam,zeiler2012adadelta}.
+Similarly, applying momentum reduces the instantaneous impact of stochastic gradients~\citep{nesterov2013introductory,qian1999momentum} by using parameter updates based on an exponentially decaying average of past gradients.
+These strategies are implemented by many widely-used optimizers, such as Adam~\citep{balles2018dissecting,adam}.
+Our experiments show that although adaptive optimizers like Adam enhance hypernetwork optimization, they do not address the root cause of the identified proportionality issue, and most convergence problems still persist.

 \textbf{Fourier Features}.
-Existing work has studied using high dimensional Fourier projections as a means of feature engineering~\citep{rahimi2007random}.
-Additionally, implicit networks implemented with fully connected networks have shown to benefit from sinusoidal representations \citep{sitzmann2020implicit,tancik2020fourier}.
-Our work is inspired by these works and uses low dimensional Fourier features to map inputs to a vector space with constant Euclidean norm.
+High-dimensional Fourier projections have been used in feature engineering~\citep{rahimi2007random} and for positional encodings in language modeling applications to account for both short and long range relationships~\citep{vaswani2017attention,su2021roformer}.
+Additionally, implicit neural representation models benefit from sinusoidal representations \citep{sitzmann2020implicit,tancik2020fourier}.
+Our work also uses low dimensional Fourier projections.
+We demonstrate their use as a means to project hypernetwork inputs to a vector space with constant Euclidean norm, mitigating the training challenge.

+\textbf{Residual Forms}.
+Residual and skip connections are widely used in deep learning models and often improve model training, particularly with increasing network depth~\cite{resnet,resnet2,li2018visualizing,vaswani2017attention}.
+Building on this intuition, instead of the hypernetworks predicting the network parameters directly, our proposed hypernetworks predict parameter \textit{changes}, mitigating part of the proportionality problem at hand.